jenkinsci/venafi-codesigning-plugin/README.md

 ## TPP configuration

 This plugin requires that you define which TPPs are available and how to connect to them.
+Since version 1.2.x credentials are part of the build configuration, for both freestyle projects and pipeline functions.

 Inside Jenkins, go to Manage Jenkins ➜ Configure System.
 Scroll down to "Venafi Code Signing" and define your TPPs there.